quicwg/multipath/draft-ietf-quic-multipath.md

-An endpoint that has no active connection ID for this path or lacks other resource to immediately configure a new path could delay sending the PATH_RESPONSE until sufficient resource are available.
+An endpoint that has no active connection ID for this path or lacks other resource to immediately configure a new path could delay sending the PATH_RESPONSE until sufficient resources are available.
 Long delays might cause the peer to repeat the PATH_CHALLENGE and eventually send a PATH_ABANDON, in which case the procedures specified in Section {{path-close}} apply.